CiscoCloud/vaquero-docs/docs/current/README.md

 3. A **task queue** that will allow vaquero servers to provide multiple agents with jobs
 4. A powerful, well-documented **user-facing API** to allow vaquero operators to communicate quickly with servers
 5. Secure **self-registration** for vaquero agents
+6. **Lights-out management:** the ability to remotely manage hardware power state

 ### On the Roadmap
 1. Configuration file **generator**